tokio-rs/tokio/docs/README.md

 The notify handle is an implementation of [`Notify`][`Notify`] and the identifier is a value that the executor uses to look up the current task.
-When [`Task::notify`] is called, the [`notify`][Notify::notify] function on the notify handle is called with the supplied identifier.
+When [`Task::notify`][notify] is called, the [`notify`][Notify::notify] function on the notify handle is called with the supplied identifier.
 The implementation of this function is responsible for performing the scheduling logic.

 One strategy for implementing an executor is to store each task in a `Box` and to use a linked list to track tasks that are scheduled for execution.
 When